radealpl/BestPool/README.md

 The application allows your rig to switch between Pools/Coins based on the difficulties of a given network.

-Currently i supports EWBF miner (NVIDIA cards).
+Currently it supports EWBF miner (NVIDIA cards).
-The Miner must be in the folerminers/zminer
+The EWBF miner must be placed in the folder ./miners/zminer

 Coins/pools can be edited by the program or manually in the pools.xml file Please, change the coin addresses before launching.